Brand, Timing & Vintage Appeal

 Bordeaux still remains the hub and apex of the investment market.
 The top 40 châteaux still produce a tantalisingly small amount for the world market and can offer excellent returns for the investor.

 Provenance: This has to be one of the greatest advantages of purchasing En-Primeur.
-On arrival to the UK all purchases move straight into our bonded, temperature and humidity controlled storage facility.
+On arrival to the UK all purchases move straight into our bonded, temperature and humidity-controlled storage facility.
 The wines are stored securely, in optimal conditions.
 Furthermore, En-Primeur purchasing gives buyers the assurance that they have owned a wine since before it was even bottled and they know precisely where the wine has been stored during its entire life.

-From an investment perspective the question now is: What separates fine wine from purely commercial wine?
+From an investment perspective, the question now is: What separates fine wine from purely commercial wine?

-First of all there has to be a strong demand on the secondary market.
+First of all, there has to be a strong demand in the secondary market.
 Then, it is also important that a wine has the ability to improve in bottle, that it has longevity and a record of excellence.
 As mentioned earlier, Chateau Lafite will last for 50 to 100 years and has an excellent reputation going back several centuries.
 Critical opinion also plays a role.
 34 years ago, Robert Parker became famous when he rated the superb 1982 Bordeaux vintage, using his 100 point score.
 He helped demystify wine and bring it to a much larger audience.

-Today fine wine is rated by a number of highly regarded critics, some of them specializing in certain wine growing regions only.
+Today fine wine is rated by a number of highly-regarded critics, some of them specializing in certain wine-growing regions only.
 Traditionally, only wines that score more than 90 points are deemed to be worth buying.